Choose another lake

 Good

-Catfish are abundant in Ramsey Lake and should provide good fishing opportunities in the coming year.
-Most fish will range from 1 to 3 pounds.
-This lake provides many bank fishing opportunities.
+Channel catfish are abundant in Ramsey Lake and should provide good fishing opportunities in the coming year.
+Approximately 85% of the channel catfish sampled were 16” or longer, and 70% were over 18”.
+Ramsey Lake is stocked annually with channel catfish and the lake provides many bank fishing opportunities.
 The best places to fish include the dam, the parking area near the boat ramp, the upper end of the lake, and in the backs of coves.
+Anglers should expect most catfish in 2025 to range from 1 – 3 pounds, with some larger fish weighing over 5 pounds.

 LARGEMOUTH BASS